danielendeg/nugetpackageupdate/specs/HARegion.md

-# Azure API for FHIR - Region deployment and High Availability considerations
+# Azure API for FHIR - Region deployment and Geo Redundancy considerations

 Currently Azure API for FHIR does not give customers option to configure High Availability (HA).
 By the GA time we want to offer customer option to setup Managed service in HA configuration.